ONLINE WORKSHOPS & MENTORING

 Karen Miranda-Rivadeneira's inspirational photography classes helped me find my own unique personal vision.
 Through her creative exercises and assignments, and her presentations of the work of other visual artists, from ancient to contemporary, she changed the way I approach photography.
 Her encouraging, sensitive feedback gave me permission to explore new styles and subjects and try new techniques, without feeling self conscious or insecure.
 I have taken several classes with her, and look forward to continuing to work with her. -Annie W

-Interpreting the Self, Portraiture Workshopupcoming, email me if you are interested in participating in this workshop
+Interpreting the Self, Portraiture Workshop, upcoming, email me if you are interested in participating in this workshop

 The notion of intimacy, the use of the body, and the exploration of the self through various creative contexts have always been a point of return in contemporary art practices.

+In this class, we focus on the toughest type of observation - the study of our own persona.
 We turn the camera onto ourselves and travel through our psyche, our dreams and our memories to tell and create stories.
 Whether we use our memories or create a fictional character, we reinvent ourselves in each exposure.

+This is an autobiographical class that focuses on the self as a tool, as a subject, and as a place of inspiration for new work.
 We will look and discuss the work of many contemporary artists as points of reference, we will also look at how world cultures interpret the idea of "self" through rituals, symbols, dreams, the observation of the cosmos among other topics.
 This is a class suited for beginners to advanced students, that define their work as photographic and for artists that incorporate photography in their work.

 Although we will look largely at photographic projects, we will be looking beyond the lens base realm to include, performance, visual arts, video and art from cultures around the world.
 Everyone is encouraged to apply.